lasersharkkiller/security_stuff/iOS/Compliance/ccat/readme.md

 https://github.com/cisco-config-analysis-tool/ccat

-*note better than nipper, provides pass/fail
+*note easier to read than nipper, but not as many controls assessed